Choosing the right family activity holiday

-In the case of hotel-to-hotel routes, we recommend not over-stretching yourselves.
+In the case of cycling holidays, we recommend not over-stretching yourselves.
 It’s better to arrive in the early afternoon, in a good mood and with plenty of time to relax in the pool, than to arrive late with no-one talking to each other.

 What style of accommodation is best for your family?

-If your children are outgoing and keen to practise their language skills, they are likely to enjoy staying in agriturismos, guesthouses and chambres d’hôtes.
+If your children are outgoing and keen to practise their language skills, they are likely to enjoy staying in agriturismos and guesthouses.
 If they are shy and wouldn’t relish sitting around a large communal table with other guests, stick to hotels.

 What time of year are you travelling?

-It may sound obvious, but if your family tends to wilt in the heat, you’re best heading to the mountains if you’re restricted to travelling at the height of summer.
-Most of our holidays in the southern and coastal regions of Spain, on the other hand, are at their best in the May or October half-term holidays, when they’re much quieter but usually still warm enough for shorts and T-shirts.
+It may sound obvious, but if your family tends to wilt in the heat, you’re best heading to Austria if you’re restricted to travelling at the height of summer.
+Our holidays in Spain, on the other hand, are at their best in the May or October half-term holidays, when they’re much quieter but usually still warm enough for shorts and T-shirts.

 • Take a basic first aid kit that includes sun cream, plasters, antihistamines and diarrhoea tablets